UPDATED: Hopes dashed as Supreme Court adjourns Naira redesign suit

 Nigerians face an unprecedented cash crunch less than two weeks to the nation’s general elections.
 The crisis has plunged many citizens and their businesses into hardships, with many finding it extremely difficult to meet their basic daily needs.

-Many believe that a further adjournment of the hearing or final resolution of the case by the court will deepen the hardships Nigerians are grappling with as a result of the naira redesign policy of the CBN.
+Many believe that a further delay in resolving the case by the court will deepen the hardships Nigerians are grappling with as a result of the naira redesign policy of the CBN.

 Nine states joined as parties to suit